waqaskayani/ztmesh-support/README.md

 # ztmesh-support
-Repository for support scripts for ZTNA solution
+Repository for support scripts for Extreme ZTNA solution